Fuyukai/Tinlok/docs/modules/core/networking/ipaddress.rst

 Networking - IP Addresses
 =========================

-.. versionchanged:: 1.3.0

-    Moved from Tinlok-Core to Copperchain.

 Copperchain provides high-level immutable wrappers for IPv4 and IPv6 addresses, which can be used everywhere an IP address is used.